Chart Color Schemes

 Banana's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows relatively positive outcomes for Banana residents regarding common health conditions across both young and old age cohorts.
+Health data shows Banana residents have relatively positive health outcomes, with common conditions seen across both young and old age groups at a fairly standard level.

-Approximately 53% (~4,784 people) have private health cover, a rate found to be fairly high.
-The most prevalent medical conditions are arthritis and asthma, affecting 8.4 and 8.1% of residents respectively.
-About 70.0% declare themselves completely clear of medical ailments, compared to 70.9% across Rest of Qld.
-In Banana, 18.3% (1,643 people) are aged 65 and over, higher than the 16.5% in Rest of Qld.
-Health outcomes among seniors are above average, broadly aligning with the general population's health profile.
+Approximately 53% (~4,784 people) of the total population has private health cover.
+The most prevalent medical conditions are arthritis (8.4%) and asthma (8.1%).
+About 70.0% of residents report no medical ailments, compared to 70.9% in Rest of Qld.
+The area has 18.3% (1,643 people) of residents aged 65 and over, higher than the 16.5% in Rest of Qld.
+Health outcomes among seniors are above average, aligning with the general population's health profile.

 Frequently Asked Questions - Health